murphyqm/safer-parks/README.md

 - Open, open-source
 - Static framework that doesn't require a server - as cheap as possible
 - Extensible
-  - While we are focusing on a specific location, the tool sould be useable for other geographic regions.
+  - While we are focusing on a specific location, the tool should be useable for other geographic regions.

 ## Framework